yschroeder/face-shield/README.md

 # Print COVID-19 Face Shields _the fast way_
 Some files and documentation on how to print the Prusa Protective Face Shield really fast.

+## TL;DR

+* Use `PrusaSlicer`
+* Set all speeds (except for `Support material`, `Bridges`, `Gap fill`, and `First layer speed`) to your `Travel` speed.
+The speeds in reality are limited by the slicer automatically by the `Max.
+Volumetric Speed` of the filament.
+So the printer will not print that fast, but as fast as possible.
+* Set the `Max.
+Volumetric Speed` of the filament to set the real print speed.
+17 mm³/s  work for a E3D V6 with 0.8mm nozzle.
+Otherwise, start at 8 mm³/s, increase to find the maximum of your printer.
+* Set 0% infill
+* Set 0.87 mm extrusion width when using the `stl/Covid-19 Shield v10.stl` model
+* If the extruder skips steps (loud clacking noise), lower the `Max.
+Volumetric Speed`.
+Or try to increase the nozzle temp, so the filament melts faster.

 ## Frequently Asked Questions

 Q: That `Prusa Protective Face Shield RC3` prints so slow and the virus is spreading exponentially!
 How can we be faster?